zng-ui/zng/TODO/_current.md

         - It uses the new modify tags to map from the key var to a bool?
     - Implement `FallbackConfigRef`, to work like the `EditableUiNodeList`.
         - Implement `FallbackConfigRef::reset(ConfigKey)`.

-# View-Process

-* Finish implementing blob renderer example.
-  - Support multiple blob renderers.
-  - Webrender only has one entry, we need a manager.